Yukie23212/AutoShutdownForYoutube/README.md

 - Set the video's visibility to "Public" or "Unlisted" since "Private" won't work as the script can't check it.
 - You can change the shutdown timer at the bottom of the script:
+- if it working it will be showing `Current upload status: uploaded.
+Checking again in 60 seconds...`

 ```python
 os.system("shutdown /s /t 300")